-Note 2: two or more groups of 200 people under subclause (3)(a), two or more groups of 30 people under subclause (3)(b) or one or more groups of 200 people and one or more groups of 30 people cannot meet for a common purpose at a public place.
+Note 2: two or more groups of 50 cannot meet for a common purpose at a public place.
 In addition, a group in a public place must take reasonable steps to maintain a safe distance from any other groups in that public place.

-Note 3: subclause (3) does not prevent a person attending a public place (for example, a shopping centre) for a purpose (for example, shopping), where other people are also likely to be attending that public place for a similar purpose.
+Note 3: subclause (4) does not prevent a person attending a public place (for example, a shopping centre) for a purpose (for example, shopping), where other people are also likely to be attending that public place for a similar purpose.
 It prevents people from attending a public place intending to gather with other people for a common purpose (for example, meeting family or friends at the shopping centre).